replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.27, 1.28, 1.29, and 1.30

 ### Bug Fixes {#bug-fixes-1-112-2}
-* Fixes an issue in embedded cluster upgrades where rendering Helm charts that utilize Helm capabilities could fail.
+* Fixes an issue in Embedded Cluster upgrades where rendering Helm charts that utilize Helm capabilities could fail.

 ## 1.112.1